Create a 24/7 Buyer Engagement & Conversion Funnel with Video

 Measuring engagement rate for content marketing efforts deployed on your website (white papers, blogs, etc.), as well as for visitors in general, is an important aspect of optimizing the customer experience and ensuring that your website is appropriately configured to help visitors find the information and resources they want.
 You can keep tabs on metrics such as:

-Social media marketing campaigns that generate high engagement can offer excellent return-on-investment, as an engaged user can help to exponentially expand the reach of your campaign.
+Social media marketing campaigns that generate high engagement can offer excellent return on investment, as an engaged user can help to exponentially expand the reach of your campaign.
 When measuring your social media engagement, use metrics such as:

 The power of engagement on social media is that it expands the reach of your marketing campaigns.
 When a user likes or shares your content, many more people in that person’s network will be exposed to your message, leading to further engagement with prospective customers.